lexedata/lexedata/docs/paper.md

 in JSON format.

-Implemented in Python as a set of command line tools, Lexedata provides various helper functions that frequently arise when working with comparative wordlists for multiple languages, as shown in \autoref{fig:structure}.
+Implemented in Python as a set of command line tools, Lexedata provides various helper functions to address issues that frequently arise when working with comparative wordlists for multiple languages, as shown in \autoref{fig:structure}.
 These include import and export functions to formats more familiar to linguists, and integrity checks for bulk edit and import functionality it provides.
 For example, there